 Cats will never drink water that is positioned too close to their food.
 This is due to a cat’s survival instincts in the wild.
 Felines are innately distrustful of most water sources.

-As a result of this, cats eat and drink in different locations.
+Cats eat and drink in different locations.
 They are concerned that the remains of their kill will pollute a nearby water source.
 This means that they’ll avoid drinking from such a position.

 Your cat’s food and water supplies should never be positioned side-by-side.
 Ideally, they should be on the opposite side of the room.
 Your cat should also have access to other water sources.

 If your home has multiple floors, place at least one water source on each level.
 You may notice that your cat gravitates to one more than the others.
-Just keep the water away from their litter boxes.
+Just keep the water away from her litter boxes.
 That’s even worse than the food bowl.

 If you have been keeping your cat’s food and water together, it’s not the end of the world.
-Don’t make a sudden change, and remove the water.
+Don’t make a sudden change and remove the water.
 That will cause your cat stress.

 Why Has My Cat Stopped Drinking Water?

 When a cat stops drinking water, it’s a concern.
 Like all mammals, cats need to drink to stay healthy.